MLB on TBS: Criticism of TBS's coverage

 TBS's coverage has been met with criticism by some observers.
 As with TNT's NBA playoff coverage, MLB playoff games on TBS are not made available to local broadcast television stations in the participating teams' designated market areas.
 Under the previous contract, ESPN was required to make those games available over-the-air in these local markets.

 Following the Philadelphia Phillies' victory in the 2009 NLCS, studio host Ernie Johnson went to the podium to present the championship trophy.
 Upon announcing what a pleasure it was for TBS to cover the series, the Philadelphia fans responded with a heavy barrage of boos, to which Johnson quipped, "Why, thank you."

 Fans of the Pittsburgh Pirates, which in 2013, had its first winning season as well as its postseason appearance since 1992, took TBS to task for not broadcasting the traditional pre-game player introductions, "The Star-Spangled Banner", or ceremonial first pitch during their coverage of the National League Wild Card playoff game against the Cincinnati Reds.

 Following Game 1 of the 2016 World Series, Fox affiliate WJW in Cleveland, which would carry the Cleveland Indians' World Series appearance via Fox, aired a brief commercial criticizing TBS, in light of the mistakes and errors that had run rampant throughout their playoff coverage.

+TBS received criticism for a lengthy in-game interview between reporter Jon Morosi and Baseball Hall of Famer George Brett during the bottom of the 3rd inning of Game 3 of the 2024 American League Division Series between the New York Yankees and Kansas City Royals.